How Much Does a Funeral Cost in CT: What Families Pay in 2026

 - Payment plans — Some funeral homes offer financing or installment plans.
 Payment plan options

-For a complete overview of all financial assistance options, see our guide to paying for a funeral with no money.
+For a complete overview of all financial assistance options, see our guide to paying for a funeral with no money, as well as a neighboring state comparison like Vermont funeral costs and assistance programs.

 Educational Resources